-Common Core credits
+Common Core Common Core credits

-Major Courses 42
+Major Courses s credits 42

 Options credit ts 6

-Residency requirement.
-A minimum of 30 credits must be obtained through Athabasca University.
+Residency req Athabasca Un uirement.
+A minimum of 30 credits must be obtained through iversity.
+30

 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.

-Maximum Prior Learning Assessment and Recognition (PLAR) credits see Prior Learning above
+see Prior Maximum Prior Learning Assessment and Recognition (PLAR) credits Learning above

-MAJOR COURSES (SELECT 42 CREDITS FROM THE FOLLOWING)
+MAJOR COURS SES (SELECT 42 CREDITS FROM THE FOLLOWING)

 Any 200-level Accounting course

 or (3)

 ADMN 232 Introduction to Management

-CRJS All CRJS courses
+CRJS All CRIS courses

+LGST 331 Administrative Law ((3)

+A 300-level organizations course (e.g., ORGB 326 or SOCI 300) ((3)

 The content on these pages was captured on July 21, 2016 and is effective September 1, 2016.